veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦      // the HEVCDecoderConfigurationRecord.                                                                                                                             ¦
 ¦      hevcHeader = [HEVCDecoderConfigurationRecord]                                                                                                                      ¦
 ¦    }                                                                                                                                                                    ¦
+¦                                                                                                                                                                         ¦
+¦    if (videoFourCc == VideoFourCc.Vvc) {                                                                                                                                ¦
+¦      // body contains a configuration record to start the sequence.                                                                                                     ¦
+¦      // See ISO/IEC 14496-15:2022, 8.3.3.3 for the description of                                                                                                       ¦
+¦      // the VVCDecoderConfigurationRecord.                                                                                                                              ¦
+¦      vvcHeader = [VVCDecoderConfigurationRecord]                                                                                                                        ¦
+¦    }                                                                                                                                                                    ¦
+¦                                                                                                                                                                         ¦
 ¦  }                                                                                                                                                                      ¦
 ¦                                                                                                                                                                         ¦
 ¦  if (videoPacketType == VideoPacketType.MPEG2TSSequenceStart) {                                                                                                         ¦